Recreational Therapy Programs for Addiction Recovery

-Welcome to the “Recreational Therapy” program overview provided by “Rehab South Florida” – South Florida’s leading, go-to rehabilitation center providing evidence-based treatments to addiction-inflicted individuals seeking help on their journey to sobriety.
+Welcome to the “Recreational Therapy” as alternative therapy program overview provided by “Rehab South Florida” – South Florida’s leading, go-to rehabilitation center providing evidence-based treatments to addiction-inflicted individuals seeking help on their journey to sobriety.
 Here at our facility, patients are provided with a multitude of unique programs and therapeutic approaches that aid in the process of addiction recovery.
 One of the most popular programs we implement in to our overall rehabilitation program is “Recreational Therapy”.

 As defined by the “American Therapeutic Recreation Association“, therapeutic recreation provides patients with a systematic schedule that utilizes the therapeutic benefits derived from the involvement in either recreational or activity-based interventions.
 Recreational therapy offers patients the opportunity to address personal development issues and addiction vices and will aid in the recovery of mental illness, disabilities, and addiction.